 Semur-en-Auxois has a wealth of cobbled streets lined with ancient houses, shops and cafes and unusual features to explore and enjoy.
 The architecture is a mixture of half-timbered properties and more 'recent' houses with characterful faded shutters and wrought iron balconies.

+After exploring the town centre you can also walk down to the Armancon river and see the lovely stone bridge, the Pont Joly, as well as the views from the bridge - both up to the town, and either way along the picturesque river valley itself.
 You can follow the river a little way to a 19th century lavoir (washhouse), although access to the river itself is unfortunately quite limited for part of the way, being behind houses.

 If you visit during the summer you can take the little tourist 'train' guided-tour of Semur-en-Auxois.

 There is also a small museum celebrating the long history of the town, housed in the 17th century Convent of the Jacobins.

 Two of our favourite places in Burgundy are within easy reach of Semur-en-Auxois.
 The first is the very peaceful Fontenay Abbey, in a lovely wooded valley north of the town, and the second is the charming medieval village at Flavigny a few kilometres to the east.